 Playgroups provide parents and caregivers with the opportunity to meet new people, gain support and ideas.
 They allow babies, toddlers and preschoolers to socialise as they play and learn together.
 All playgroups are different but the emphasis is on fun and friendship.
 Playgroups are informal, low cost and run by the parents and carers involved in the gatherings.
 A number of playgroups operate throughout our region.

 Community playgroups are run by families attending the playgroup and usually a low cost is involved.
 These playgroups are often held in public facilities such as halls, churches, community centres and kindergartens.

 Mildura Rural City Council Supported Playgroups

 Council delivers several Supported Playgroups using the smalltalk model.
-The program is funded by the State Government's Department of Education and Training (DET) and the model was developed by the Parenting Research Centre (PRC).
-Sessions are run in different locations within the municipality and require a referral.
-For more information on eligibility into the 10 week program, locations, times and days of these sessions please contact the facilitators at Council.
+The program is funded by the State Government's Department of Families, Fairness and Housing (DFFH), with the model developed by the Parenting Research Centre (PRC).
+For more information on eligibility into the 10 week program, locations, times and days of sessions please contact the facilitators at Council.

 Supported Playgroup Facilitators